QUAD

 except Exception:

-return "Invalid input: function_table must contain numeric values."
+return "Error: function_table must contain numeric values."

 # Validate that values are finite